wunderio/WunderFlow/README.md

 - deployed to dev server
 - Feature / hotfix branches can be merged here anytime for testing purposes
 - This branch can be reset to master anytime, so no code living only in this branch will end up in production
+- It is also possible to skip this branch if it is possible to use environment per branch

 ###Master
 - Integration / QA for next release